 Jake Paul vs. Nate Diaz Preview: Odds, Date, Start Time and How To Watch Boxing Fight

-Jake Paul and Nate Diaz will throw down in what is set to be a huge event for combat sports.
+Jake Paul and Nate Diaz will throw down this weekend in what is set to be a huge event for combat sports.

 "The Problem Child" looks to bounce back from his loss to Tommy Fury against the former UFC fighter.
 Paul has a history of defeating individuals from the mixed-martial arts organisation, boasting knockouts over former Welterweight Champion Tyron Woodley and Ultimate Fighting Championship contender Ben Askren.